alanvalejo/mfbn/README.md

 **References**

 > [1] Valejo, Alan and Faleiros, T. P. and Oliveira, Maria C. F. and Lopes, A. A., A coarsening method for bipartite
->networks via weight-constrained label propagation, in ACM Computing Surveys, 2019,
+>networks via weight-constrained label propagation, in Knowledge-based systems, p.
+105678, vol. 195, 2019,
 >doi: https://doi.org/10.1016/j.knosys.2020.105678
 >
 > [2] Valejo, Alan and Oliveira, Maria C. F. and Filho, Geraldo P. R. and Lopes, A. A., Multilevel approach for